The Women’s History Institute of Historic Hudson Valley Summer Research Fellowship

 The Women’s History Institute of Historic Hudson Valley is pleased to offer Summer Research Fellowships to support college and graduate students to engage in scholarly research connected to the women who shaped the culture and chronicle of the Hudson River Valley.
 It is an opportunity to gain a privileged and sustained engagement with the Library and Archives of Historic Hudson Valley, as well as a stipend to offset expenses incurred during the research period.

-Research fellows are expected to produce an article or mid-term report on a topic related to their research, after consultation with the Librarian, during the period of their Fellowship, as well as a final academic report in print and in person on their findings before or at the conclusion of their Fellowship.
+Research fellows are expected to produce an article or mid-term report on a topic related to their research, after consultation with the Librarian, during the period of their Fellowship, as well as a final academic report in print and in person to the Women’s History Institute’s Committee on their findings before or at the conclusion of their Fellowship.

 Subject holdings of Historic Hudson Valley’s Library, Archives and Manuscript Collections